Keyboard shortcuts and tips

 If you have items assigned on an event, the crew view shows an All / Mine toggle at the top of the timeline.
 All shows the event with your items highlighted.
 Mine shows only your items.
 The default is All, because most crew want context.
 Switch to Mine when you want a focused checklist.

-The Notes accordion at the top of the planner is for day-of information shown to crew (the briefing, special instructions, anything that doesn't fit on a single item).
+The Notes accordion above the timeline is for day-of information shown to crew (the briefing, special instructions, anything that doesn't fit on a single item).
+It is collapsed by default so it doesn't crowd your working space.
 Once per event, click it open, write your notes, and click out to save.
 Crew see those notes near the top of their run sheet.